shreyasriram4/h2o2.ai/README.md

 ```bash
 sphinx-build -b html docs docs\_build\html
 ```
 The above command tells sphinx to build the documentation using the files in docs folder and outputs the html files at docs\_build\html folder.
+Thereafter, open up the index.html within the docs\_build\html folder to view the documentation.
 Note that you have to install all the required python libraries in requirements.txt.